ckoch-cars/timsort_cpp_ex/README.md

 ## Installation

+Timsort needs to be comiled for your system however you only need to CMake timsort once on the system (and any time there are changes to the timsort C++ code).

+Run `./src/setup.sh` to build (CMake) timsort for your system.

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `timsort_cpp_ex` to your list of dependencies in `mix.exs`: